Black Friday & Holiday Marketing: 12 High Impact eCommerce Strategies to Start Preparing Now

 2. Launch An Email Signup Lightbox

-Black Friday and holiday email marketing has huge value.
-With a high quality email list, you can give subscribers updates about your upcoming holiday promotions, and give them first access when your Black Friday discounts go live.
+Black Friday and holiday email marketing have huge value.
+With a high-quality email list, you can give subscribers updates about your upcoming holiday promotions, and give them first access when your Black Friday discounts go live.

 A quick way to convert site traffic into email subscribers is with a website lightbox.
 Launch one on your homepage promoting the incentive to subscribe in order to get initial access to all Black Friday discounts.

 You can take this strategy to the next level by offering an exclusive discount for anyone who joins your list.

 Reward your best customers and encourage new customers to purchase again.
 With personalized promotions you can offer discounts and incentives based on how a customer has already interacted with your site.

 For example, try rewarding VIP customers with early access to your Black Friday deals, or a bonus holiday discount like free shipping on any purchase.

 4. Build A Black Friday Landing Page